 How do I claim back tax?

 If you have paid too much tax, or ‘overpaid’ tax, and you complete a tax return, HMRC will send you a repayment once they have processed your tax return.
-If you are not within self assessment, that is, you do not complete a tax return, you can still claim back overpaid tax.
+If you are not within Self Assessment, that is, you do not have to complete a tax return, you can still claim back overpaid tax.

 Claiming back a straightforward overpayment of tax should usually be easy enough to do yourself.
 But exactly how you do it depends on the type of income you have.
 Here we cover:

 - How do I claim back tax I have overpaid through PAYE on wages?

 - How do I claim back tax if I am in Self Assessment?

 - How do I claim back tax on savings income?

 We also look at tax refund companies and explain why you should be careful of them.

 You will also need to know how to check whether or not you have overpaid tax, so that you know whether you can claim a tax repayment.